Gilt patinated bronze, ball bearings. 70 7/8 x 100 3/8 x 18 1/2 in.

 The Clark is the sole venue for this exhibition, which also marks the first museum presentation of the artists’ work since the 2019 death of Claude Lalanne.
 Nature Transformed features an equal number of objects by each artist from across their long careers, revealing the power of their artistic imagination, their impressive command of technique, and their enduring visual appeal.
 The works include sculpture and furniture by both artists and a selection of Claude Lalanne’s wildly inventive flatware and jewelry.

 Major support for Claude & François-Xavier Lalanne: Nature Transformed is provided by Denise Littlefield Sobel.
-Significant funding is provided by Sylvia and Leonard Marx, with additional support from Agnes Gund and Robert D. Kraus.
-The exhibition catalogue has been published with support from Furthermore: a program of the J.M.
+Significant funding is provided by Sylvia and Leonard Marx and by the Kenneth C. Griffin Charitable Fund, with additional support from Jeannene Booher, Agnes Gund, and Robert D. Kraus.
+The exhibition catalogue has been published with the generous support of Denise Littlefield Sobel, with additional support from the Kenneth C. Griffin Charitable Fund and Furthermore: a program of the J.M.
 Kaplan Fund.